ruffyhacks/template-backend/README.md

 - [TypeScript](https://www.typescriptlang.org/) – Static type checker for end-to-end typesafety
 - [ESLint](https://eslint.org/) – Pluggable linter for Next.js and TypeScript

+### Capabilities

+- Login & Sessions - enable users to log into the app and store a session for next time
+- Registration - enable new users to sign up
+- *Coming Soon* File Upload - upload a file to AWS and save the file's AWS url in your database

 ## Author